ceford/cefjdemos-data-jdm-help-en/articles/tags/tags-options.md

 ## Tips

-- If you are a beginning user, you can just keep the default values here until you learn more about using global options.
+- If you are a novice user, keep the default values here until you learn more about using global options.
-- If you are an advanced user, you can save time by creating good default values here.
+- If you are an advanced user, save time by creating good default values here.
 When you set up menu items and create tags, you will be able to accept the default values for most options.